equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Baes, C.F., Mesmer, R.E., 1976.
 ‘The hydrolysis of cations’ (Wiley: New York)

-Bakunina, I.I., Murashova, V.I., 1970.
+<a  href="docs/70BaM.pdf" target="_blank" rel="noopener">Bakunina, I.I., Murashova, V.I., 1970.
 A spectrophotometric study of the interaction of tellurium(IV) with Br- ions in strongly acid solutions.
-Zhurnal Analiticheskoi Khimii 25, 142–146 [in Russian].
+Zhurnal Analiticheskoi Khimii 25, 142–146 [in Russian]</a>.

 Barin, I., Platski, G., 1995.
 ‘Thermochemical Data on Pure Substances.
 3<sup>rd</sup> edition’.
 (VCH:  New York).

-Biryukov, V.P., Ganelina, E.S., 1971.
+<a  href="docs/71BiG.pdf" target="_blank" rel="noopener">Biryukov, V.P., Ganelina, E.S., 1971.
 Acid dissociation constants of orthotelluric acid.
-Russian Journal of Inorganic Chemistry 16, 320–323.
+Russian Journal of Inorganic Chemistry 16, 320–323</a>.

 <a  href="//doi.org/10.1021/acs.est.5b05920" target="_blank" rel="noopener">Biver, M., Filella, M., 2016.
 Bulk dissolution rates of cadmium and bismuth tellurides as a function of pH, temperature and dissolved oxygen.
 Environmental Science & Technology 50, 4675−4681</a>.